 coil springs for rock shox judy

 The springs fit perfectly the Rock Shox Judy model years of 1995, 1996, and 1997.
 I installed the springs in my spare 1996 Rock Shox Judy XC fork.
-Because the wire used to make the springs is a bit thicker, I cut off some outer material from the springs to get them easily into plastic adjuster top-caps.
+Because the wire used to make the springs is a bit thicker, I cut off some outer material from the springs to get them easily into plastic adjuster top caps.
 The springs work together with a 63mm damping cartridge.
-All works well, but I have to note that additional 2mm plastic shim (e.g. plastic "jax" connector for MCU elastomers) have been required because the springs are 2mm shorter :)
+All works well, but I have to note that an additional 2mm plastic shim (e.g. plastic "jax" connector for MCU elastomers) has been required because the springs are 2mm shorter :)